-Correct Brushing Tips
+Healthy Brushing Tips

-Use a detangling spray before brushing in the mornings, or at any time of day on knotted hair, to help remove tangles.
+Use a de-tangling spray before brushing in the mornings (or at any time of day on knotted hair) to help remove tangles.

 The best way to clean a brush/comb is to dissolve a tablespoon of washing-up liquid in a basin of water.
-Add a small amount of antiseptic and then quickly tap your brush or comb in it.
-Afterwards, rinse with clean water.
+Add a small amount of antiseptic liquid, then swirl your brush or comb in it.
+Rinse with clean water.